ikushlianski/investing-bots/prd/prd-001-basic-botbox/features/ft-001-application-framework/feature.md

 -   Establish a robust monorepo structure to facilitate code sharing and scalability.
 -   Define the deployment target and CI/CD strategy.
 -   Create the basic application shell for the primary web interface.
+-   Support a local development environment for rapid iteration.

 ## 3. Technology Stack (Decision)